-In this day and age it should be no surprise that smoking is bad for you.
-But while most people understand the connection between smoking and lung cancer, what many people may not realize is that smoking also has a negative effect on your heart.
+Today, most people understand that smoking is bad for you.
+But, while most people understand the connection between smoking and lung cancer, many people may not realize that smoking also has a negative effect on your heart.

-Nicotine, the addictive substance in cigarettes (including e-cigarettes), stimulates an adrenaline rush, making your heart beat faster and therefore works overtime.
-Cigarette smoking also produces carbon monoxide, which reduces the amount of oxygen in your bloodstream and causes your heart to work harder to provide oxygen to your body.
+Cigarettes also produce carbon monoxide.
+Carbon monoxide reduces the amount of oxygen in your bloodstream which causes your heart to work harder to provide oxygen to your entire body.

 In addition to making your heart work harder, smoking damages the lining of your arteries.
-This causes an increase in the buildup of fatty material in your artery walls, which can increase blood pressure and lead to angina, strokes or heart attacks.
-Note that breathing second-hand smoke also has these same effects of increasing the risk for heart disease.
+This causes an increase in the buildup of fatty material in your artery walls.
+This buildup can increase blood pressure and lead to angina, strokes or heart attacks.

 Physical Inactivity and Obesity Are Bad For Your Heart

-The sad truth is that most of us do not get enough exercise, and our sedentary lifestyles are having a poor impact on our hearts.
+Many of us do not get enough exercise.
+The sedentary lifestyles of modern-day are having a poor impact on our hearts.
 Just like other muscles in your body, your heart needs regular exercise to keep it strong and healthy.